Do Side by Sides Have Titles?

 You have to make sure and inspect them just like you would a new or used motorcycle or truck as well.

-Having the extra paperwork for what is a toy may not seem fun, but it will protect you in a legal sense, and that’s worth the hassle, right?
+I know that having the extra paperwork for what is a toy may not seem fun, but it will protect you in a legal sense, and that’s worth the hassle, right?